WebDevStudios/Hash-Link-Scroll-Offset/readme.txt

 == Changelog ==

 = 0.1.7 =
-* Refactor JS to be more extensible.
+* Refactor JS to be more extensible, and adjust auto-scrolling (when hash exists in URL) to be more intelligent.

 = 0.1.6 =
 * `'hash_link_scroll_offset.scroll_to'` jQuery event fired befor scrolling is initated.
 Also introduce useful properties, `scrollTo`, `initialScroll`, and `isScrolling`;